thomasmeeus/workshop-lab-day2/README.md

 oc edit quota <name>
 ```

 After adjusting resources, restart the deployment.
-This is not necessariliy needed, but speeds up detection by the scheduler:
+This is not necessarily needed, but speeds up detection by the scheduler:

 ```
-oc rollout restart deployment/quotesweb
+oc rollout restart deployment/qotd-frontend
 ```